dasDaniel/ventoviro.github.io/.vaseman/entries/documentation/mvc/uri-route-building.md

 ## Build Route in View Template

-View has also includes package router, just build route like this:
+View also includes package router, just build route like this:

 ``` html
 <a href="<?php echo $data->router->buildHtml('sakura'); ?>">Link</a>